 The trailhead for Baldy Bowl – Ski Hut Trail is located just above Manker Flats Campground on the left side of Mount Baldy Road.
 Start hiking up the paved Falls Road.
 After 0.6 miles, San Antonio Falls will appear, coursing down the mountain beneath Mount Baldy.
 The pavement ends and the road turns sharply to the right.
 Feel free to take a short detour down a path to the falls before continuing up the trail.

 Not far above the hairpin turn, the trail curves to the left, offering a southward view over Manker Flats Campground in San Antonio Canyon.
 After the curve, keep your eye on the left side of the road where an unmarked single track trail breaks off up a gravel slope, a third of a mile past San Antonio Falls.
-This is the route to Baldy Bowl, so don’t hike past it (click here to see a photo of the junction).
-Surprisingly, the turnoff for this popular trail is unmarked and easy to miss.
+This is the route to Baldy Bowl, so don’t hike past it.

 From here the trail becomes easier… to follow that is.
 The trail swings up the east side of San Antonio Canyon and really starts to climb.
 The ascent is aggressive but consistent.
 The steady grade rarely levels out or wavers.
 Through tall pine trees, you will have an expanding view of San Antonio Canyon.
 Above you, the green ski hut will come into view beneath the bald crown of Mount Baldy.
 There is just over 2,000 feet of elevation gain between the trailhead and the Sierra Club Ski Hut, reached after 2.6 miles of hiking.